 Video Reflection on Course (5 points).
 Students are required to do a video reflection on a topic or issue that they have learned from the textbook, other readings, or assignment.
 Your video post must be 3-5 minutes and be posted by the due date.
 Please post as early as possible so your classmates have enough time to respond.
-You also must respond to at least 3 postings from the class.
-Your response to the each post must be at least 100 words.
+You also must respond to at least 3 postings from the class within 2 days after your post to get full credit.
+Your response to the posts must be at least 100 words.
 Please note the deadline for these assignments.
 You must do your post at least 2 days before the due date to give your classmates enough time to respond.
 Late assignments are accepted within 24 hours of the due date, but will automatically incur a 50% deduction (no exception).

-B. Weekly Questions from Text
+B. Weekly Ouestions from Text